DonalChilde/flask_cli/README.md

 Pros

-- Only one extra statement required over the blueprint.cli method.
+- Only one extra statement plus one decorator per function required over the blueprint.cli method.
 - Does not require the installation of a separate cli app.
 - Automatic discovery of commands that are children of a registered Click group, so long as the containing module is imported somewhere, e.g. in the package `__init__.py`
 - Easy to divide areas of responsibility using existing Blueprint structure.